jacksund/simmate/src/simmate/database/third_parties/for_providers/README.md

 ExampleProviderData.objects.to_archive()
 ```

-You'll find a file named `ExampleProviderData.zip` in your working directory.
+You'll find a file named `ExampleProviderData-2022-01-25.zip` (but with the current date) in your working directory.
+The date is for timestamp and versioning your archives.
+Because archives are a snapshot of databases that may be dynamically changing/going, this timestamp helps users know which version they are on.
 You can practice reloading this data into your database too:

 1. Make a copy of your database file in `~/simmate/` so you don't lose your work
 2. In the terminal, reset your database with `simmate database reset`